jheff-Hasck/nodejs-simple-login-system/README.md

 This is a simple login system built with Node.js.
 It uses `express` for the server, `ejs` as the view engine, and various authentication-related dependencies to handle user login and sessions.

-## Features

-- User registration and login
-- Password hashing for secure password storage
-- Session management to keep users logged in
-- Flash messages for displaying login errors or success messages

 ## Dependencies

 - `express`